 Unrealistic Weight Loss Expectations

-While it’s good to have goals and benchmarks, remember that you’re doing something amazing just by being active and making healthy choices every day.
+Remember you’re doing something amazing just by being active and making healthy choices.
 Don’t get discouraged if the scale doesn’t move as quickly as you’d like—keep at it!

 Rick Huey is a fitness writer who has dedicated his life to living an active lifestyle.
 With more than 30 years of experience in the fitness industry, Rick is a respected contributor for FitFab50.com, where he shares his wealth of knowledge with a wide audience.
 His dedication to promoting the benefits of living an active lifestyle has inspired many people to pursue their own fitness journeys with enthusiasm and dedication.